rweigel/phys260/Gauss_Law/Gauss_Law.md

 1. Why can we assume that if there is an electric field, it must be radial so that the electric field will always be perpendicular to the Gaussian surface?

    \ifsolutions
    **Answer**: We can create a charged sphere with a charge density that depends on $r$ by nesting charged shells with a surface charge density that depends on $r$.
 Each shell produces an electric field that is radial.
-Therefore, by superposition, the electric field of a solid sphere will also be radial.
-Note that this argument only applies when the charge density of the solid sphere varies with $r$ (why?).
+Therefore, by superposition, the electric field of this solid sphere will also be radial.
+Note that this argument only applies when the charge density of a solid sphere varies with $r$ (and not $\theta$ and $\phi$; why?).
    \else
    \vspace{8em}
    \fi